Landesarchiv-Thueringen/x-man/docs/installation.md

 Testing on Windows is possible with a Linux virtual machine or using the [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install) version 2 (WSL 2).

+## Software Bill of Materials (SBOM)

+This repository provides the Software Bill of Materials (SBOM) for the latest versions of all container images it builds.

+Both human-readable and CycloneDX formats are available in `docs/sbom`.

+If [Docker Scout](https://docs.docker.com/scout/) is installed, SBOMs can be generated using the script at `scripts/generate-sbom.sh`.

 ## Services

 x-man is meant to be used in combination with some external services.
 For